 Top 25 LoadRunner interview questions and answers.

-1. What are different types of Performance testing?
+Question-1.
+What are the different types of Performance testing?

 Types of Performance Testing.

 To test if an application works fine with the loads that result from a large number of simultaneous users and transactions.

 To examine application behavior under peak usage periods.